andreashappe/cochise/docs/did-not-work-out.md

 - LLM might have been overwhelmed with the differentiation into knowledge and assumptions
 - removed

 # Currently undecided

 - maybe the invalid-commands were not that bad, seems my results are getting worse
 - trying to integrate next-command and update-plan
+- allowing update-knowledge to use markdown tables
+    - I feel while this looks good, the subsequent results were not really better
+- merging 'next-command' and 'update-plan' into one step